lenasterg/ls_cybersyn/README.md

 ls_cybersyn
 ===========

-cybersyn plugin "edited" to pull feed only on demand
+Based on the CyberSEO plugin, "edited" to pull feed only on demand A powerful, lightweight and easy to use Atom/RSS aggregation and content curation plugin for WordPress.